b Balance Buster Start my plan

-See if combining your debts into one loan will save you money.
+See if combining your debts into a single loan will save you money — or just rearrange the burden.

-Add all the debts you want to consolidate
+Add all the debts you're thinking of consolidating.

 %